 - A version that “zooms in on” some specific longtermist/x-risk-related area - adding more orgs, individuals, and info relevant to that area and cutting out other things

 If this database seems useful to you, you may also be interested in one or more of the following:

-- List of EA-related organisations (contains things relevant to cause areas other than longtermism/x-risks, but otherwise is less comprehensive/detailed)
+- A Database of EA Organizations & Initiatives (contains things relevant to cause areas other than longtermism/x-risks, but otherwise is less comprehensive/detailed)